 There are binding sites for glutamate, the endogenous agonist, and glycine.
 Ketamine mechanism of action binds to the phencyclidine receptor of the NMDA channel noncompetitively and thus, inhibits activation of NMDA receptors by glutamate.

-This interaction with phencyclidine binding sites appears to be stereoselective, with the S (+) isomer of ketamine having three to fourfold greater affinity than R (-) isomer reflecting its greater analgesic and anaesthetic potencies.
+This interaction with phencyclidine binding sites appears to be stereoselective, with the S (+) isomer of ketamine having three to fourfold greater affinity than R (-) isomer reflecting its greater analgesic and anesthetic potencies.